mr-shaper/Placekey-Address-Processor/docs/WEB_UI_GUIDE.md

 ## Overview

-The Web UI provides an intuitive interface for processing address data and extracting apartment access codes.
+The Web UI provides an intuitive interface for processing address data with standardization, apartment identification, and Placekey integration.
 It offers real-time processing, configuration management, and result visualization.

 ## Getting Started